Introduction:

 When to post

-We tested an array of timings for core social media posts and quickly found the evening was most effective for our organisation and our followers.
-That doesn’t mean that will always be the case if you are setting up a fishing CIC but it worth testing to see when is most effective to post as you build your following.
-We also found weekdays were the best to get more shares or syndication of our posts.
+We tested an array of timings for core social posts and quickly found the evening was most effective for our organisation and our followers.
+That doesnt mean that will always be the case if you are setting up a fishing CIC but its worth testing to see when is the most effective to post as you build your followers.
+We also found weekdays were the ebst to get more shares or syndication of our posts.

 Image quality and video